On K3 surfaces which dominate Kummer surfaces: Introduction

-\textbf{Acknowledgements.} The author wishes to express his gratitude to Professor Ken-Ichi Yoshikawa for his advises and encouragements.
-He also thanks Professors Afsaneh Mehran and Matthias Sch\"utt for their useful comments.
+\textbf{Acknowledgements.} The author wishes to express his gratitude to Professor Ken-Ichi Yoshikawa for his advice and encouragement.
+He also thanks A. Mehran and M. Sch\"utt for their useful comments.
+He is grateful to the referee for reading the manuscript carefully and for pointing out the reference \cite{Ch}.
 This work was supported by Grant-in-Aid for JSPS fellows [21-978].